billvaglienti/ProtoGen/README.md

 Bitfields
 ---------

 ProtoGen emits inline code for encoding and decoding bitfields into and out of byte arrays.
 If you set the protocol attribute `supportBitfield="false"` any bitfields in the protocol description will generate a warning, and the field will be converted to the next larger in-memory unsigned integer.
 If you use a bitfield which is larger than 32 bits, and if `supportLongBitfield` is set to `"true"` the bitfield type will be uint64_t, and long bitfield functions will be used for that bitfield.
-The normal bitfield code uses `unsigned int` as the base type; this has the advantage of working on all compilers.
+The normal bitfield code uses `unsigned` as the base type; this has the advantage of working on all compilers.
 If the protocol attribute `bitfieldTest="true"` the bitfieldtest module will be output which can be used to test the bitfield routines on your compiler.

 Bitfields are fantastically useful for minimizing the size of packets, however there is some ambiguity when it comes to byte ordering within a bitfield.
 Since the byte boundaries are not fixed at 8-bit intervals a bitfield cannot be described as big or little endian.
 ProtoGen encodes bitfields with the most significant bits first in the data stream, and the least significant bits last.
 This can be changed by putting the bitfields into a "bitfield group", see the section on bitfield groups for more details.